The Landscape of Computing Symmetric $n$-Variable Functions with $2n$ Cards: Future Work

 We formulated the problem of developing $2n$-card protocols to compute $n$-variable symmetric Boolean functions, and also proposed protocols for some classes of these functions.
 It remains an open problem to construct card-minimal protocols, or to prove that none exists, for the remaining classes in the cases $n=4$, 5, 6, and 7.

 Another possible consideration is the property of a protocol.
 For example, if we restrict the protocols to be the ones with a guaranteed finite number of shuffles, functions $S^4_{\{1\}}$ and $S^4_{\{1,2\}}$ still lack a card-minimal finite protocol, leaving four classes unsolved in the case $n=4$.
 Also, most of the existing protocols are not committed-format.
-It is a challenging work to construct card-minimal committed-format protocols to compute broader classes of functions, or to prove that none exists for specific functions, similar to the proof of non-existence of a four-card committed-format finite AND protocol in \cite{koch}.
+It is a challenging work to construct card-minimal committed-format protocols to compute more functions, or to prove that none exists for some functions, similar to the proof of non-existence of a four-card committed-format finite AND protocol in \cite{koch}.